amcamillo/amcamillo/README.md

 A geek at heart, that loves to play with tech and the piano despite not being good at either.
 I guess I'm a rebel in that sense, then.

-- ⚒️ I’m currently working on Cloud Security.
+- ⚒️ I’m currently working on Cloud Security & Compliance.
 - 🌱 I’m currently interested in learning Scripting, Python and KQL
 - 🦾 I’m looking to collaborate on Azure and Cybersecurity-related automation codes (Heard BICEPs could be interesting)
 - 💬 Ask me about Career, Cloud, Infosec (and Music)